kelleyvanevert/adventofcode2022/readme.md

 - **Day 14.** The bad news is that it's taking me longer every day to solve.
 The good news is that I'm still having a lot of fun doing so :)

 - **Day 15.** Wow, ok, this one really does need smart thinking.

   I first implemented it the naive way, but quickly found out that that won't do.
 Then I implemented a `Spans` type that keeps track of a list of spans, that it keeps sorted and as small as possible, so that I don't need for-loops to check the grid but can just work with equations.
+This way, computing the solution took less than a millisecond.

-That's a perfectly reasonable solution for the first part, but it doesn't generalize automatically to the second part.
+  But although it's a perfectly reasonable solution for the first part, but it doesn't generalize automatically to the second part.
 It did allow me to "brute-force" the second part though, which takes about 11 seconds.

   After that, I went to Reddit for the first time, to check what other people did, and it indeed turns out that you have to get quite creative to solve today's challenge in a performant way.
 Lots of mathematical and programmatic tricks that I would never have thought of!
 It seems I'm gonna have to up my game for the second half of the calendar! :P

+  Haha, oh and later, I used `rayon` for the first time, to parallelize the brute-force search.
+So easy to add, and it takes the time down from ±11s to ±2.5s on my machine (8 cores).